SU Planning Resources

 GSOC recommends the criteria for the Troop Honor Award to address the following topics:

-For a sample of Troop Honor Awards or ideas to create a Troop Honor Award, refer to the Service Unit goals, GSOC goals or ask your Volunteer Specialist for assistance.
+For a sample of Troop Honor Awards or ideas to create a Troop Honor Award, refer to the Service Unit goals, GSOC goals or ask your Volunteer Manager – Troop Support for assistance.

 Troop Travel & Money Earning Activities

 Under current Troop/Group Travel Guidelines (currently entitled, “Traveling with Girl Scouts”) Level 1 through Level 3 (Overnight) trips are approved on the Service Unit Level through the Permission Slip procedures.
-Such Permission Slips should be reviewed regularly by the Service Unit Coordinator – HR or another trained SU designee.
-Any Level 4 (extended overnight), Level 5 (National Trips) or Level 6 (International Trips) need to be preliminarily approved by the Service Unit Coordinator – HR and then forwarded to the Program Department at GSOC for final review and approval.
+Such Permission Slips should be reviewed regularly by the Service Unit Program Lead or another trained SU designee.
+Any Level 4 (extended overnight), Level 5 (National Trips) or Level 6 (International Trips) need to be preliminarily approved by the Service Unit Program and then GSOC Council Staff.
+See the Troop/Group Travel Guidelines under Forms and Docs for more details.

 Money Earning Activities

-The SU Manager/Coordinator – HR may need to educate Troop Leaders of the requirements for money-earning activities including these key points:
+The SU Program Lead may need to educate Troop Leaders of the requirements for money-earning activities including these key points:

 GSOC Lockup Color (RGB .png)